Nuitka/Nuitka-website/doc/posts/nuitka-release-0611.rst

    only the changed files get checked.
 This is much faster and allows to do it more often before commit.

--  Check the versions of isort and black when doing the autoformat to avoid using outdated versions.
+-  Check the versions of isort and black when doing the auto-format to avoid using outdated versions.

 -  Handling missing pylint more gracefully when checking source code